siljeberiksen/asr-llm/src/experiments/experiment_15/experiment_15.md

 <option4> [hypothesis 4] </option4>
 <option5> [hypothesis 5] </option5>

-Output the integer index N of the most suitable ASR transcription from the <option N> hypothesis.
+Reason concisely about the correct ASR transcription using past conversational history, and output the integer index N of the most suitable ASR transcription from the <option N> hypothesis.
 Lets think step by step.

 ## Resulting files